Darth-Ness/Katana-HTML-Renderer/README.md

   It is very fast, on my system it was able to render (a very basic webpage) in 140 ms!
 And most of that was probably interpreting

  Limitations:
-  It is text only
+  It can only render text
   No CSS parsing
   No JavaScript - at all
-  Can't parse actual files, all code has to be predefined in a python list

  Have something you would like to add?: